vyxnn/vyxnn.github.io/_posts/projects/2020-1-20-personal-website.md

 |![](/images/emptyspacediv.png){:class="img-responsive" width="425px"} ||![emptyspace](/images/goodspacediv.png){:class="img-responsive" width="425px"} |
 |*Default behaviour*||*Intended behaviour*|

+### Learning how to use Masonry and imagesLoaded

+Although the above problem was solved easily using ```<html>```, I had an issue with the Masonry grid being loaded before the pictures were completeley loaded, resulting in overlapping elements.
+The only CSS solution I could find was to set the minimum height of a post ```<div>``` however it still resulted in overlapping issues for the longer posts, as well as adding a lot of white space around smaller posts.
+The solution was to use the 'imagesLoaded' package which would wait for the images to load before creating a Masonry grid.
+Overall it was simple to use, however it did require learning jQuery and adding javascript to my website, which was not something I intended to use for a static website.
+The most helpful knowledge in jQuery would be knowing that ```$``` retrieves an element and the ```$(document).ready(function(){})``` waits for the entire page to load before running a function.

 ### Learning how to use Markdown
 *ft.
 A lot of help from this [source](https://www.markdownguide.org/basic-syntax/).*